 “The Connecticut College community is proud of its strong partnership with New London, and we are delighted that the Community Foundation chose to direct our donation to two organizations that are so closely tied with the College’s educational mission,” said Higdon.

-Do the Write Thing is a creating writing and photography afterschool program for middle school students from New London.
+Do the Write Thing is a creative writing and photography after-school program for middle school students from New London.
 The program is run by Hygienic Art, a non-profit arts organization dedicated to creating an enriching cultural experience in the city.

 Writers Block Ink was established in 2003 by Clarissa Bayer-Jones, a Pfizer employee who believes in getting urban kids to make their mark “on the page and on the stage.”
 In Writers Block, middle school and high school students learn leadership and teamwork skills, while exploring social and personal issues through the collective creation of writing, dance, poetry, music and theater.